About USC Gould

 We are still accepting applications for Fall 2022.
 Apply now to waive your $75 application fee!

 You can also receive a $30 LSAC report fee waiver by completing our form.

 To be eligible to apply, you must have earned or plan to earn a bachelor's degree before enrolling at USC Gould School of Law.
+If you hold a degree from a university within the United States, USC Graduate Admissions requires that it must be a regionally accredited institution.
 No degree or experience in law is required.
 We seek applicants whose academic background, professional aspirations, personal commitment, and communication skills align with the focus of USC Gould School of Law Center for Dispute Resolution and meet the demands of a rigorous legal graduate certificate program.
 While the university does not require a GPA minimum, our Admissions Committee will strongly consider those applicants who have earned an overall 3.0 (based on a 4.0 grading scale) or B average or higher.
 Our Admissions Committee will consider GPAs below our recommendation, provided that you meet our other admissions criteria.